Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 To access Dasharo Tools Suite:

 * flash the downloaded image onto USB stick,
-    - you can use cross-platform GUI installer - [Etcher](https://www.balena.io/etcher/)
+    - you can use a cross-platform GUI installer - [Etcher](https://www.balena.io/etcher/)
-    - you can also use `dd` to flash from command line
+    - you can also use `dd` to flash from the command line

 ```bash
 gzip -cdk dts-base-image-v1.1.0.wic.gz | \
 sudo dd of=/dev/sdX bs=16M status=progress conv=fdatasync
 ```

-> Note: this is an example for v1.1.0 image.
+> Note: this is an example done on the v1.1.0 image.

-* insert the USB stick to a USB in your device,
+* insert the USB stick into a USB in your device,
 * boot from the USB stick,
 * the DTS menu will now appear.